CiscoDevNet/intersight-tfb-iks/README.md

-## Use Case
+## Use Cases
-* Use Intersight Terraform Provider to provision a single node k8s cluster using Terraform Intersight Provider on vSphere Infrastructure.
+* As a Cloud Admin, use IST (Intersight Service for Terraform) to provision IKS Policies to be leveraged by DevOps in their IKS cluster provisioning
-* Use Helm Terraform Provider to deploy a sample "Hello IKS" Application
+* As DevOps, use IST ((Intersight Service for Terraform) and IKS policies provided by Cloud Admin to provision a single node k8s cluster on vSphere Infrastructure.
-* Use Helm Terraform Provider to deploy IWO (Intersight Workload Optimizer) Collector to collect app and infrastructure insights
+* As app Developer, use IST to deploy a sample "Hello IKS" Application
-* Use TFCB (Terraform Cloud for Business) to walk through this use case.
+* As app Developer, use IST to deploy IWO (Intersight Workload Optimizer) Collector to collect app and infrastructure insights

 ![alt text](https://github.com/prathjan/images/blob/main/iksnew.png?raw=true)